-So given how we have the two protein powders derived from dairy, and one that is made to somewhat mimic the dairy proteins, what about the other options?
+Given how we have the two protein powders derived from dairy, and one that is made to somewhat mimic the dairy proteins, what about the other options?

 Let’s get into that with a look at the obviously contested one; the only protein claimed to give men breasts.

-In the past, when studies on protein were in their infancy, researchers figured that they needed to have a “control” protein of sorts.
+In the past, when studies on protein were in their infancy, researchers figured they needed to have a control protein of sorts.
 Something to compare against the other proteins and use as a standard reference.
-This was soy protein.

-Hemp Protein Is Bland and Uninteresting
+Hemp Protein Is as Bland as You’d Expect

 So, soy protein is sort of cool because it has unique properties due to being soy.

 It basically carries itself on the marketing associated with being one of the few complete protein sources for vegans while also being associated with marijuana.

-Collagen and Gelatin are Pretty Trash Tier
+Collagen and Gelatin Are Basically Trash

-It’s pretty clear at this point that, when talking about how good a protein source is for athletics and body composition, that the major factor is the amino acids it provides.
+It’s pretty clear at this point that, when talking about how good a protein source is for athletics and body composition, that the major factor are the amino acids it provides.
 The branched chain amino acids and overall essential amino acid content are pretty important.